ReapeRMF/ocp-airgap/OPERATIONS_GUIDE.md

 ## 2. Directory Layout Baseline

-All obsolete Fedora files, duplicated playbooks, and stray scripts have been purged.
 The production directory layout is structured as follows:

 | Path | Purpose | Owner / Perms |
 | --- | --- | --- |